40th Anniversary of Standards

 The level of cooperation and trust has continued to grow, step by step, until most of the regional differences have disappeared.
 This was greatly helped by the Procedure Guide, which details the every-day ways to conduct meetings, to develop standards, and to collaborate.
 It was first issued in December 2002 after a year of hard work by volunteers and SEMI staff.
 Now, in 2008, informal e-mails, international phone conferences, frequent and rapid distributions of draft documents, and electronic ballots have been commonplace for long enough that one tends to forget how long the evolution of this international process has taken.

-There are now over 1,800 registered individuals in the Program, representing more than 880 companies and organizations in 36 countries.
-Nearly 800 SEMI Standards and Safety Guidelines exist, with more coming as needed.
-And they come by e-mail, internet, and CD.
+There are now over 4,600 registered individuals in the Program, representing more than 1800 companies and organizations in 36 countries.
+Over 850 SEMI Standards and Safety Guidelines exist, with more coming as needed.
+And they come by internet download and SEMIviews licensing.

-The thirty-five years of SEMI Standards have been applied well.
+The forty years of SEMI Standards have been applied well.
 Congratulations!

 About the author: